The Phantom of the Opera (1986 musical): Act II

-Don Juan Triumphant premieres with Christine and Piangi singing the respective lead roles of Aminta and Don Juan.
-During Don Juan and Aminta's duet, Christine realises that the Phantom has somehow replaced Piangi ("Don Juan Triumphant/The Point of No Return").
+Don Juan Triumphant premieres with Christine and Piangi singing the lead roles of Aminta and Don Juan.
+During Don Juan and Aminta's duet, Christine realises that the Phantom has replaced Piangi ("Don Juan Triumphant/The Point of No Return").
 She calmly removes his mask, revealing his deformed face to the horrified audience.
-Exposed, the Phantom hurriedly drags Christine off the stage and back to his lair.
+Exposed, the Phantom drags Christine off the stage and back to his lair.
 Piangi's garrotted body is revealed backstage and the opera house plunges into chaos.
-An angry mob, vowing vengeance for the murders of Buquet and Piangi, search for the Phantom.
+An angry mob, vowing vengeance for the murders of Buquet and Piangi, searches for the Phantom.
 Madame Giry tells Raoul how to find the Phantom's subterranean lair and warns him to keep his hand at the level of his eyes to avoid the magical lasso ("Down Once More/Track Down This Murderer").

-In the lair, the Phantom forces Christine to don a wedding dress.
+The Phantom forces Christine to don a wedding dress.
 Raoul comes to the rescue but is ensnared in the Punjab lasso.
 The Phantom offers Christine an ultimatum: if she will stay with him, he will spare Raoul, but if she refuses, Raoul will die ("The Point of No Return Reprise").
-Christine tells the Phantom that he's not alone and kisses him.
+Christine tells the Phantom that he is not alone and kisses him.

-Having experienced both kindness and compassion for the first time, the Phantom frees Raoul.
-He also tells Christine that he loves her and she tearfully exits the lair with Raoul.
-As the angry search mob closes in, the Phantom huddles on his throne beneath his cloak.
+Having experienced kindness and compassion for the first time, the Phantom frees Raoul.
+He tells Christine that he loves her before she exits the lair with Raoul.
+As the mob closes in, the Phantom huddles on his throne beneath his cloak.
 Meg is the first to enter the lair.
 She approaches the Phantom's throne and pulls away the cloak, finding only his mask ("Finale").